-If you think about it there is really nothing more beautiful or more romantic than snow as it falls, even Irish snow which is wetter than most.
+There is really nothing more beautiful or more romantic than snow as it falls, even Irish snow, which is wetter than most.
 It came on Friday for the first time this winter.

 After the mountain, Dad was next important.
 Wrapped up warm and tight we’d head out, visions of movie style snowmen and sledges…even igloos in mind, confident we could do the same but as already mentioned Irish snow is not just the same as other snow, it’s most often wet…really wet.

-It wasn’t until years later I visited countries like Denmark, Sweden and Norway with their lovely crunchy cold and snow, so crisp and fresh and dry that I realised the truth of this so well.
+It wasn’t until years later I visited countries like Denmark, Sweden and Norway with their lovely crunchy cold and snow that feels so healthy and dry that I realised the truth of this so well.
 If it hadn’t been for Dad I doubt our snowmen would have gotten off the ground and sure who needs a sledge when you have a turf bag and a great driver anyway!

 By the time we’d reached secondary school snow had lost its glow.
 It was still great to get a day off but you wouldn’t always and somehow you had to navigate the icy streets and lads throwing snowballs, sometimes with stones in and the fear of falling was terrible, I really hated it then.

 Time moved on, I moved to Dublin and in all the years I lived there it only snowed once.
-It was the year my daughter Shaylyn was born and so I found a new reason to hate the snow.
+It was the year my daughter Shaylyn was born and I found a new reason to hate it.
 The way it can trap you.
-My version of a walk during this time was to stand right outside the front door with my back pressed up against it so I could listen for the baby, get air and not slip, the beginnings of multi-tasking!
+My version of a walk during this time was to stand right outside the front door with my back pressed up against it so I could listen for the baby, get air and not slip, the beginnings of multi-tasking.